Jocadbz/pacv/README.md

 Just move the binary to ```bin```.
 And you are good to go.

 It is pretty basic right now, but i am working on this.

+### Know limitations

+Unfortunately, the operations don't support more than one package. that means you can't install several packages in an row, you need to install one per time.